LunaMao/LunaMao/README.md

 - 👋 Hi, I’m @LunaMao
 - 👀 I’m interested in polarimetric image processing ....
-- 🌱 I’m currently working on polarimetric image processing...
+- 🌱 I’m currently working on polarimetric image processing in optics group in Universitat Autònoma de Barcelona.
 - 💞️ I’m looking to collaborate on 3d recontruction and super resolution based on polarized/ microscopic images.
 - 📫 How to reach me : yuxuan.mao@autonoma.cat /+34 600678785
 - 😄 Pronouns: INFJ